 The one area where the results have some exploratory relevance is understanding how water is transported on the Moon, so as to get a better handle on where on the Moon such resources are deposited.
 But the substantially more water ice present on the lunar poles continue to be the prime target for enabling sustainable human presence on the Moon.

 Alongside the SOFIA findings, NASA mentioned another result that does have exploratory significance.
-Researchers using data from NASA’s Lunar Reconnaissance Orbiter have identified several craters smaller than a kilometer which are eternally dark and can thus host water ice.
+Researchers using data from NASA’s Lunar Reconnaissance Orbiter have identified several craters smaller than a kilometer which are eternally dark and can thus can host water ice.
 The sheer number of such small craters increases the expected amount of water ice on the Moon.

-As per previous observations by the Chandrayaan 1 orbiter and the Lunar Reconnaissance Orbiter, scientists estimated the Moon’s poles to host more than 600 billion kg of water ice, enough to fill at least 240,000 Olympic-sized swimming pools.
+As per previous observations by the Chandrayaan 1 orbiter and the Lunar Reconnaissance Orbiter, scientists estimated the Moon’s poles to host more than 600 billion kilograms of water ice, enough to fill at least 240,000 Olympic-sized swimming pools.
 As the next logical step, Chandrayaan 2 orbiter is quantifying the amount of water ice on the lunar poles and mapping it as we speak, and its findings should include these smaller craters.

 Once we have such data, these smaller, dark craters will likely be better targets for future missions as they’d be easier to explore and extract water from than large craters like Shackleton.